Saddleback toad: Colour and toxicity

-The different Brachycephalus vary greatly in colour and this is often useful for separating the species from each other.
-Within each species, there are often also some individual variations, especially in the details of their pattern.
+Members of Brachycephalus vary greatly in colour and this is often useful for species identification.
+Individual variation may also be seen within each species, especially in the details of their pattern.

-The flea frogs or flea toads (B. didactylus, B. hermogenesi, B. pulex and B. sulfuratus) are well-camouflaged and overall brown, often with sections that are greyer or near-black, and sometimes with a few poorly defined yellowish spots below.
+The flea frogs or flea toads are well-camouflaged, overall being brown with patterns of grey or near-black, and sometimes with a few poorly defined yellowish spots below.
+The remaining Brachycephalus species are at least partially yellow or orange in color, on both their ventral (underside) and dorsal surfaces; this orange coloration is referenced in the common name of these pumpkin toadlets.
+In some species, their yellow or orange coloration is almost uniform throughout their body, though many species are only partially yellow/orange.

-Among the remaining species in the genus, almost all have both underparts and upperparts that are at least partially yellow or orange.
-They are collectively known as pumpkin toadlets, which is a reference to the colour.
-In some species, this colour is almost uniform throughout, earning them the name Brazilian gold frog (sometimes misapplied to the all-brown flea frog B. didactylus).
-However, in many species the yellow or orange is partial and incomplete.
 On the underparts, the yellow or orange may form a spotted or mottled pattern on a dull and dark background.
 On the upperparts, there can be spots, mottling or patches in black, brown, greenish, whitish or reddish.
-This results in some species where most but not all of the upperparts are yellow or orange and others where only small sections are yellow or orange.
 Two particularly dull-coloured species, B. brunneus and B. curupira, are overall brown, while a few others are essentially all-brown or greenish above (sometimes with whitish on the mid-back), limiting yellow or orange to the underparts.
 In species where known, including ones that are bright orange-yellow as adults, the newly hatched juveniles are mostly brown overall and may have white markings below.

-The bright yellow, orange or reddish colours of many species in this genus are generally considered aposematic (warning colours), but toxicity has only been studied in a few species.
+The bright yellow, orange or reddish colours of the pumpkin toadlets are generally considered aposematic (warning colours), but toxicity has only been studied in a few species.
 The brightly coloured B. ephippium and B. pernix have tetrodotoxin and similar toxins in their skin and organs, whereas B. nodoterga, which has a much more subdued colouring but still with some yellow-orange, appears to be non-toxic.
 It is unknown how certain Brachycephalus species attain the strong neurotoxins, but they are possibly absorbed from the small invertebrates they eat, as known from some poison dart frogs and mantella frogs, or produced by bacteria inside their body.

 At least two brightly coloured species, B. ephippium and B. pitanga, have bones that are fluorescent, which is visible through the skin of the toadlet when exposed to UV light.
 It was initially speculated that the fluorescent colour also is aposematic or that it is related to mate choice (species recognition or determining fitness of a potential partner), but later studies indicate that the former explanation is unlikely, as predation attempts on the toadlets appear to be unaffected by the presence/absence of fluorescence.